bhavaniravi/portfolio/data/blogs/how_to_run_a_community_seamlessly.md

 ---

-# A go-to Guide to run community
+# A Go to Guide to run community

 Communities are an integral component of the tech industry.
 Communities put out these amazing meetups and conferences where you get to meet people, collaborate, share ideas and inspire and get inspired.
 I have been running tech communities in Chennai for the past 3 years.
 I actively run [Build2learn](build2learn.in) and [WomenTechMakers Chennai](twitter.com/wtmchennai).